jsnavar/Pudu/README.md

 ```
 ### Lexer

-Specifying a lexer requires to list regular expressions paired with *operations*, which can be of two kinds: to generate a token or to ignore the matched string.
-Given a regular expression as a `String`, the operations are declared using the following extension methods:
+Specifying a lexer requires to list regular expressions paired with *operations*, which can be of two kinds: to generate a token, or to ignore the matched string.
+Given a regular expression as a `String`, the operations are declared with the following extension methods:
 ```scala
   extension (pattern: String)
     protected def apply(fn: String => Token) = ... // (1)